benjaminRomano/android-fault-visualizer/README.md

 These scripts are inspired by the page fault animation from the [Droidcon SF 2017 Redex presentation](https://www.youtube.com/watch?v=vtxJvJj6gSE).

-Check out the [example](./docs/example.md) to see how these scripts can be used to analyze an app's DEX code locality improvements.
+Check out the [example](./docs/example.md) to see how these scripts can be used to analyze an app's DEX code locality improvements and [How it Works](./docs/how-it-works.md) to learn how page faults are collected and processed.

 ## Prerequisites